Skip to main content

 DestructiveIdempotent

-Permanently remove an attachment from a specific inspection item using project, inspection, and attachment IDs.
-This action cannot be undone.
+Permanently delete an attachment from an inspection item in a Procore project.
+Specify the project, inspection, and attachment IDs to remove the file; this action cannot be undone.

 Instructions